povlhp/FlySky-updaters/README.md

 3rd party updaters for Flysky transmitter/receivers

 The 10 channel, feature improved version of the FlySky i6 firmware can be downloaded here.
-Thanks the qba667 and many others.
+Thanks to qba667 and many others.